Banyan VINES: VINES technology

-VINES runs on a low-level protocol known as VIP—the VINES Internetwork Protocol—that is essentially identical to the lower layers of the Xerox Network Systems (XNS) protocols.
+VINES ran on a low-level protocol known as VIP—the VINES Internetwork Protocol—that was essentially identical to the lower layers of the Xerox Network Systems (XNS) protocols.
 Addresses consist of a 32-bit address and a 16-bit subnet that map to the 48-bit Ethernet address to route to machines.
 This means that, like other XNS-based systems, VINES can only support a two-level internet.

-A set of routing algorithms, however, sets VINES apart from other XNS systems at this level.
-The key differentiator, ARP (Address Resolution Protocol), allows VINES clients to automatically set up their own network addresses.
-When a client first boots up, it broadcasts a request on the subnet asking for servers, which respond with suggested addresses.
-The client uses the first to respond, although the servers can hand off "better" routing instructions to the client if the network changes.
-The overall concept resembles AppleTalk's AARP system, with the exception that VINES requires at least one server, whereas AARP functions peer-to-peer.
-Like AARP, VINES requires an inherently "chatty" network, sending updates about the status of clients to other servers on the internetwork.
+A set of routing algorithms, however, set VINES apart from other XNS systems at this level.
+The key differentiator, ARP (Address Resolution Protocol), allowed VINES clients to automatically set up their own network addresses.
+When a client first boots up, it broadcast a request on the subnet asking for servers, which responds with suggested addresses.
+The client used the first to respond, although the servers could hand off "better" routing instructions to the client if the network changed.
+The overall concept resembled AppleTalk's AARP system, with the exception that VINES required at least one server, whereas AARP functioned as peer-to-peer.
+Like AARP, VINES required an inherently "chatty" network, sending updates about the status of clients to other servers on the internetwork.

-Rounding out its lower-level system, VINES uses RTP (the Routing Table Protocol), a low-overhead message system for passing around information about changes to the routing, and ARP to determine the address of other nodes on the system.
-These closely resemble the similar systems used in other XNS-based protocols.
-VINES also includes ICP (the Internet Control Protocol), which it uses to pass error-messages and metrics.
+Rounding out its lower-level system, VINES used RTP (the Routing Table Protocol), a low-overhead message system for passing around information about changes to the routing, and ARP to determine the address of other nodes on the system.
+These closely resembled the similar systems used in other XNS-based protocols.
+VINES also included ICP (the Internet Control Protocol), which it used to pass error-messages and metrics.

-At the middle layer level, VINES uses fairly standard software.
-The unreliable datagram service and data-stream service operate essentially identically to UDP and TCP on top of IP.
-VINES adds a reliable message service as well, a hybrid of the two that offers guaranteed delivery of single packets.
+At the middle layer level, VINES used fairly standard software.
+The unreliable datagram service and data-stream service operated essentially identically to UDP and TCP on top of IP.
+VINES added a reliable message service as well, a hybrid of the two that offered guaranteed delivery of single packets.

 Banyan offered customers TCP/IP as an extra cost option for owners of standard Vines servers.
 This extra charge for TCP/IP on VINES servers continued long after TCP/IP server availability had become commoditized.